deveel/deveeldb/README.md

 Status and Issues
 ============

-You can verify the current status of the application code by  [checking the project](http://ci.deveel.org/project.html?projectId=DeveelDB&tab=projectOverview) at [Deveel Continuous Integration Server](http://ci.deveel.org) (access as "guest" user: you will find the direct link below the login form).
+You can verify the current status of the application code by  [checking the project](https://ci.appveyor.com/project/tsutomi/deveeldb-3f7ew) at [AppVeyor Continuous Integration](http://ci.appveyor.com) (access as "guest" user: you will find the direct link below the login form).

 Please, report any issue or feature request to our [Issue Tracker](http://github.com/deveel/deveeldb/issues)